SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 ### 3.3.3 Data Format

-In the rapidly evolving landscape of digital information exchange, Short-Term Rental (STR) platforms are increasingly required to share activity data with Competent Authorities in a secure, structured, and standardised manner.
-To meet this requirement, We proposed two prominent data interchange formats: JSON (JavaScript Object Notation) and JSON-LD (JavaScript Object Notation for Linked Data).
-Both formats offer distinct advantages and have their own unique features that make them suitable for various use cases within the context of data interchange via the SDEP.
+To share activity data with Competent Authorities in a secure, structured, and standardised manner we propose a JSON format.

 JSON is a widely-accepted, text-based data interchange format that is easy for humans to read and write, as well as easy for machines to parse and generate.
 This paper aims to articulate the benefits of using JSON, its structure, and an example of its application in a RESTful API for data transmission.

 The need for efficient data exchange between STR platforms and regulatory bodies is critical for compliance and oversight.
 JSON stands out as a preferred format for many web-based APIs due to its simplicity and compatibility across various systems.
-This paper outlines the use of JSON for transmitting structured data and presents an example demonstrating its implementation.

-JSON is a lightweight data interchange format that is derived from JavaScript but is language-independent.
-It is built on two structures:
-* A collection of name/value pairs, which in various languages is realised as an object, record, struct, dictionary, hash table, keyed list, or associative array.
-* An ordered list of values, which is commonly realised as an array, vector, list, or sequence.

 JSON encodes data structures like objects and arrays, along with basic data types such as strings, numbers, booleans, and null.